GLIMS-RGI/rgi_user_guide/_sources/regions/rgi11.md

 :::{figure-md} rgi11-new-fig
 <img src="https://cluster.klima.uni-bremen.de/~fmaussion/misc/rgi7_data/l4_rgi7b0_plots/RGI11/isrgi6_map.jpeg" alt="region map" class="bg-primary mb-1">

-Glacier locations and changes between RGI6 and RGI7.
+Regional glacier area.
 :::

+## Changes from version 6.0 to 7.0

+**European Alps**

-In the Pyrenees, we use an updated inventory by Eñaut Izagirre.
-The RGI6 outlines for the European Alps from 2003 have been revised in regard to missing glaciers (in particular Dolomites), wrongly mapped debris-covered glaciers, errors in geolocation (Maritime Alps) and topology issues such as overlapping outlines (Mt.
+The RGI 6.0 outlines for the European Alps from 2003 have been revised in regard to missing glaciers (in particular Dolomites), wrongly mapped debris-covered glaciers, errors in geolocation (Maritime Alps) and topology issues such as overlapping outlines (Mt.
 Blanc region).
 For the corrections we used the same Landsat 5 TM images as for the original inventory {cite:p}`Paul2011a`, glacier outlines and Sentinel-2 images from the new inventory {cite:p}`Paul2020`, and very high-resolution images from the "World imagery" layer of the ESRI Basemap.
+The entire Alps are marked as "new" in RGI 7.0, but we estimate that only about 1/5 were changed.

+**Pyrenees**

+In the Pyrenees, we use an updated inventory by Eñaut Izagirre.

+**Other regions**

-The glacierets in Montenegro, Albania as well as the Calderone glacier (Italy) [are not available in GLIMS](https://github.com/GLIMS-RGI/rgi7_scripts/issues/27) and therefore are not in RGI7 (see version history below for more details about these glaciers).
+Three glaciers in Montenegro, Albania, as well as the Calderone glacier (Italy) previously included in the RGI 6.0 [are no longer available in RGI 7.0](https://github.com/GLIMS-RGI/rgi7_scripts/issues/27) since they were not in GLIMS (see "Version history" below for more details about these glaciers).

 ## Additional information